James Syme Drew: Early military career

-World War I
+First World War

 Drew was on leave when the British armies were being mobilised but was soon selected by Colonel D W Cameron of Lochiel to serve as the Adjutant to his newly formed 5th (Service) Battalion, the Queens Own Cameron Highlanders, and was duly promoted to the rank of captain in September 1914.

 The 5th (Service) Battalion, Cameron Highlanders, was formed in August 1914, at Inverness, as part of the First New Army and then moved to Aldershot as part of the 26th (Highland) Infantry Brigade of the 9th (Scottish) Division.
 In February 1915, the Battalion moved to Guadaloupe Barracks, Bordon and on 10 May 1915 was mobilised for war and landed at Boulogne.

 The 5th Cameron Highlanders engaged in a large number of actions on the Western front, from 1915 to 1918.

 Western Front

 The 5th Cameron Highlanders spent their first two months of the war in reserve but by the end of June were in the trenches in the vicinity of Festubert.
 Drew found the state of the trenches to be bad, "being both unsafe and insanitary".